Helpful tips

 You need permission to use a logo unless it is for editorial or information purposes, such as when a logo is used in a written article or being used as part of a comparative product statement.
 A person or company should never use a trademark or logo without written permission from its owner.

-READ ALSO: How long does a battery charger take to start a car?
+READ ALSO: How long does it take a rescue puppy to adjust?

 How do you cite copyrighted material?